Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM

 The $I$ neutrinos mean free path $\lambda_I$, which is a function of the neutrinos energy $E_I$, is defined as

-where $n_p,~n_n,~n_h$ are the protons, neutrons, and heavy nuclei number densities, respectively.
-The neutrino energy dependency is introduced by the scattering (subscript $s$) and absorption (subscript $a$) cross sections found in Ref.~\cite{Ruffert:1995fs}.
-In order to classify how opaque is a medium with respect to $I$ neutrino, the optical depth is defined as
+where $n_p,~n_n,$ and $n_h$ are the protons, neutrons, and heavy nuclei number densities, respectively.
+The neutrino energy dependence is introduced by the scattering (subscript $s$) and absorption (subscript $a$) cross-sections found in \cite{Ruffert:1995fs}.
+In order to classify how opaque a medium is with respect to the $I$ neutrino, the optical depth is defined as

-where the above line integral is evaluated along the invariant line element from Equation~\eqref{eq:3+1-line} with $dt = 0$ parametrized by $s$ between $s_1$ and $s_2$.
-Since all cross sections used in this work depend on $E_I^2$, it is useful to factor them out in the form $\zeta_I = (E_I^2\lambda_I)^{-1} $ and to define the energy-independent optical depth as
+where the line integral above is evaluated along the invariant line element of Equation~\eqref{eq:3+1-line} with $dt = 0$ parametrized by $s$ between $s_1$ and $s_2$.
+Since all cross-sections used in this work depend on $E_I^2$, it is useful to factor them out in the form $\zeta_I = (E_I^2\lambda_I)^{-1} $ and to define the energy-independent optical depth as

-where a discussion of the method adopted to estimate $\chi_I$ is presented in Sec.~\ref{sec:NLS-estimates}.
-Finally, in terms of $\chi_I$ Equation~\eqref{eq:tau-def} reads
+where a discussion of the method adopted to estimate $\chi_I$ is presented in Section~\ref{sec:NLS-estimates}.
+Finally, in terms of $\chi_I$, Equation~\eqref{eq:tau-def} reads